steveseguin/electroncapture/README.md

 Windows Audio Option: https://www.vb-audio.com/Cable/ (donationware)

+If you intend to have more than a 6 virtual audio cables, you can try VAC instead of VB Cables, as VAC seems to support dozens of virtual audio cables, while VB Cable supports just a few: https://vac.muzychenko.net/

 You can also use some advanced URL parameters to output the audio to specific channels.
 The following link links the parameters and the outcome, based on device/software used: https://docs.google.com/spreadsheets/d/1R-y7xZ2BCn-GzTlwqq63H8lorXecO02DU9Hu4twuhuA/edit?usp=sharing

+You can still capture audio via OBS Browser source, appending &novideo to the URL to disable video.
+Appending &noaudio to the Electron Capture URL would conversely disable audio there, allowing you to capture audio with OBS browser source and video with Electron Capture.
+The audio/video sync might be slightly off in this setup, but not noticible in most cases.

 ### Syphon Output